jameskimmel/ZFS/The problem with RAIDZ.md

 Five stripes also have one 4k block for parity, in total 20k.
 The sixth stripe has one 4k data block.
 The sixth stripe also has one 4k block for parity.
-In total we have sixteen 4k data blocks and six 4k parity blocks.
+In total, we have sixteen 4k data blocks and six 4k parity blocks.
 That gets us to 88k in total to store 64k.
 We expected a storage efficiency of 75%, but only got 72.72%!